graeme-winter/dials_tutorials/ccp4-aps-2024/README.md

 In many cases there will be no indexing ambiguity, so there will only be one reindexing operation.
 After deriving the symmetry the data can be placed onto a common scale with `dials.scale`: this adjusts the scale factors to accomodate:

 - variation in illuminated volume / beam intensity
-- sample decay as modelled by a teperature factor
+- sample decay as modelled by a temperature factor
 - sample absorption (though not in this case as the sweeps are narrow)

 This is the first point where we can really assess the quality and completeness of the data, and the resolution of diffraction.
 The initial scaling is performed with: